 It was going to be about the same cost…

 So I decided to just do what I know.
-I went to Lowes and bought a few different kind of feet.
+I went to Lowes and bought a few different kinds of feet.

 But my heart just loves the turned legs.